 - Create sub-brands within your company

 Development of the title is actively underway with the developers at Camshaft Software offering frequent updates and a livestream of the process.
-The current targeted release date for the full game is sometime in 2015, with incremental demos being offered along the way.
+The current targeted release for the full game is sometime in the near future, with incremental demos being offered along the way.
 The game was Greenlit by Steam in July 2013.

 Playable Demos & Alpha Code